-The Minister may issue instructions in respect of how the Uganda National Mining Company shall execute its management task under this Act.
+- (1) The Minister may issue instructions to the board in respect of how the Uganda National Mining Company shall execute its functions under this Act. - (2) Instructions issued under subsection (1) shall be in respect of the mining and mineral policy.